jericson/jericson.github.io/_posts/2020-02-07-rose_parable.md

 robust.
 I'm learning and it's my garden, so I don't feel bad.
 Cultivators of roses (rosarians) would probably cringe to watch me do this, but it needs to be done and I'm the only person likely to do it.
 If this were [Exposition Park](https://www.laparks.org/park/exposition-rose-garden), I'd have a staff of experts to do it right.

+{% include add_image.html image="roses.jpg" %}

 So to get back to Stack Exchange, the sites have moderators who behave something like expert gardeners.
 They prune questions that are aren't